rezamontazeri76/scripts/Test scripts/backup restoreWP.md

-`the simple bash script code to create incremental backups of your WordPress site and MySQL database.`
+ The simple bash script code to create incremental backups of your WordPress site and MySQL database.

 # BACKUP